 Treatment with SmileDirectClub costs $1895, much less than traditional orthodontics.
 This price difference is because dentists typically charge considerable markups for their services administering and overseeing their treatments.
 By taking office visits out of the equation, SmileDirectClub is able to streamline the treatment and eliminate a large percentage of the cost.

 SmileDirectClub’s success has created healthy competition in the home teeth alignment industry.
-In recent years, several other providers (such as Candid, byte and Smilelove) have sprouted up, each with its own unique advantages.
-However, SmileDirectClub still stands out as the largest and most popular at-home clear aligner brand.
+In recent years, several other providers (such as Candid, byte, and Smilelove) have sprouted up, each with its own unique advantages.
+However, SmileDirectClub still stands out as the largest and most experienced at-home clear aligner brand.

 How Does SmileDirectClub Work?